Aask42/DC32_Infinite_Wifi_Portal/README.md

 ### Step 1

 - You MUST flash our CUSTOM version of MicroPython to your device.
-There is a ```flash.sh``` file available to auto-flash Micropython to your device when you plug in and unplug it for mass flashing of devices.
+There is a ```auto_flash.sh``` file available to auto-flash Micropython to your device when you plug in and unplug it for mass flashing of devices.
   - This version of MPY is included in this repository.
 If you use the default version of Micropython you will not be able to take advantage of the non-blocking WiFi scanning features
 - The custom version of micropython is in the included Zip file in this repository.
 It MUST be flashed using ESPTool.